sasilver75/obsidian/Articles/Machine Learning/Why Reward Models are Key for Alignment (Feb 2024) {Nathan Lambert, Interconnects newsletter}.md

 -----

-We're entering an era of model-adaptation research where some people that bash on [[RLHF]] doen't even know what a reward model is.
+We're entering an era of model-adaptation research where some people that bash on [[Reinforcement Learning from Human Feedback|RLHF]] doen't even know what a reward model is.
 - In 2024, pmost folks are going to embrace that we might not need RL for RLHF, because of the simplicity and success of [[Direct Preference Optimization|DPO]]
 	- Link: [[Do we need RL for RLHF?
 (Dec 2023) {Nathan Lambert, Interconnect Newsletter}]]
 - DPO is actually making reward models more prevalent, but less likely to be used. (?)